redhat-na-ssa/demo-ai-gitops-catalog/demos/rhods-nvidia-gpu-autoscale/NOTES.md

   - [ ] Why are [data sci projects](components/configs/kustomized/rhods-projects) different than regular projects?
 - [ ] You can't customize the list of potential notebook images per namespace for multi-homed use cases.
   - Ex: everyone on the cluster sees the same notebook images.
+- [ ] CUDA based images do not use Nvidia's CUDA as the official base (Poor Maintenance)

 ## Data Science Pipelines